javachefmc/trufflez-arcanum/README.md

 > Currently Pre-Alpha - Incomplete, but showcases some of the ever increasing number of blocks, items, and worldgen features.

-> Due to changes since Minecraft 1.18, biome modifications are currently incompatible with other biome mods/datapacks.
+> This mod requires TerraBlender.
+Download it here: <br/> https://www.curseforge.com/minecraft/mc-mods/terrablender-fabric <br/> Additionally, due to changes since Minecraft 1.18, biome modifications are currently incompatible with other biome mods/datapacks.

 ## Planned Features
 - **Automatable alchemy** for extracting energy from materials